LIS 533: Database Design for Information Management

-A combination of lectures, in-class discussions and exercises, hands-on labs, group work, and computer demonstrations will be used throughout this course.
+A combination of lectures, in-class discussions and exercises, group work, and computer demonstrations will be used throughout this course.

 Connolly, T.M. & Begg, C.E.
 (2015).
 Database Systems: A Practical Approach to Design, Implementation and Management.
 Pearson, Global Edition.
 (Older editions are also okay.)

 The term project is designed to give you an opportunity to apply database theory as well as design methodology and techniques to a real world situation.
 You will create a database application for an organization (e.g. a library, a movie rental company, a law firm, a driving school, or a company that specializes in IT training).
 You will research how such an organization typically operates, and identify the part of the organization for which you are going to create a database application.
 You will then design and create this database application.

 These assignments provide you with opportunities to practice individual methods and techniques of database design and implementation.